subhrajyotimajumder/spring-reactive-web-sample/README.md

 # Spring 5 Functional Reactor Web Sample
-It contain a sample application on Car search using spring web reactor framweork and spring data mongo.
+This repo contain a sample application on Car search using spring web reactor framweork, Spring boot and spring data mongo.

 There are two api available -
   1. /car  - Retrieve all cars from database